EPIC-WANG/PythonLinearAlgebra/README.md

 version 0.2.0:

-- set positional and/or param-only arguments for serval methods.
+- Set positional and/or param-only arguments for serval methods.
-- performance improved on `matrix.__abs__`, `matrix.__neg__`,
+- Performance improved on `matrix.__abs__`, `matrix.__neg__`,
 `matrix.__eq__`.
-- Add method `matrix.factorization_U`, producing U factorization.
+- Add param `strict: bool` for `matrix.factorization_U`, producing more choices of matrix factorization.
-- for `matrix.random_matrix` and `matrix.random_vector`, the param
+- For `matrix.random_matrix` and `matrix.random_vector`, the param
 `type_: Union[type, tuple]` was replaced with params `complex_:
 bool =False` and `int_: bool = True`.
 - `matrix.__repr__`: the printed matrix will display 0 or 0.0
 instead of -0 or -0.0 .
 - Random matrix generators could be called directly (without calling class matrix like `matrix.xxxxx`).
-- A stronger, fast, shorter core was used for generating row-reduced form, computing sub-spaces, performing invert and matrix factorization.
+- A stronger, faster, shorter core was used for generating row-reduced form, computing sub-spaces, performing invert operation and matrix factorization.

 ------------------------------------------------------------